sunsky/go-c-go/README.md

 ```
 #go invoke c , then c invoke go
-this can be usefull for load/unload dynamic library
+#this can be useful for load/unload dynamic library

+go build -buildmode=c-shared -o add.so add.go
+go run main.go
 ```